We love brown sugar milk tea for its sweet caramel taste, silky texture, and aesthetically pleasing colours.

-Brown sugar milk tea is still one of the most popular bubble tea flavours since it was introduced.
-Also known as Mudflip or tiger milk tea, this brown sugar boba drink and its variations are a cult favourite.
+Since its introduction, it's remained one of the most popular bubble tea flavours.
+Also known as Mudflip, Tiger Milk Tea or dirty boba, this brown sugar boba drink and its variations are cult favourites for a good reason.

 What is Brown Sugar Milk Tea?

-The original boba drink from Taiwan does not contain any tea and is caffeine-free.
-It is called 黑糖珍珠鮮奶 (Hēitáng zhēnzhū xiān nǎi) in Chinese, which translates to Brown Sugar Fresh Milk.
+The original drink from Taiwan is called 黑糖珍珠鮮奶 (Hēitáng zhēnzhū xiān nǎi) in Chinese, which translates to Brown Sugar Fresh Milk.

 However, as the drink grew in popularity and was commonly referred to as a "milk tea" overseas, more shops started offering the drink with different leaf blends and topping combinations.
 This is called 黑糖珍珠奶茶 (Hēitáng zhēnzhū nǎichá) in Chinese.